Soldier of Orange: Stage adaptation

 On 30 October 2010, a musical of the same name premiered in the Netherlands.
 It was shown in a special theatre converted from an old hangar at the former Valkenburg Air Base in Katwijk.
 Instead of having the sets changing onstage, the area where the audience sits revolved to different stages (using a system named SceneAround), which included a set with a recreated beach and an artificial sea and a set containing a real Douglas DC-3 Dakota plane.

-The musical has since been performed in other cities, including London.
+The musical has since been performed in other cities, but the planned London events were initially postponed due to the Covid-19 pandemic and never took place as the proposed Royal Docks Theatre was never built.

+In July 2024, the show went into a two-month hiatus, for the show was to be modified.
+Changes were made to some characters, lines and songs.
+The new version premiered in September 2024.

+The show is set to have its final performance on 12 July 2026.